The New Zealand Asian Studies Society

 Call for Paper / Panel Proposals

-The New Zealand Asian Studies Society is pleased to announce a call for papers and panel abstract submissions for its 25th Biennial Conference to be held in Christchurch from 29 November to 1 December, 2023.
-This year’s conference will be hosted by the School of Language, Social and Political Sciences, University of Canterbury.
+The New Zealand Asian Studies Society is pleased to announce a call for papers and panel abstract submissions for its 26th Biennial Conference to be held in Auckland from 1 December to 3 December, 2025.
+This year’s conference will be hosted by the School of Cultures, Languages and Linguistics in the Faculty of Arts and Education at the University of Auckland.

 We particularly seek contributions from emerging scholars and postgraduate students.
 We are planning to host a pre-conference postgraduate workshop and other events to support our next generation of scholars.
-We look forward to your participation in Christchurch at the end of 2023.
+This conference will be in-person only.
+We look forward to your participation in all aspects of the conference in Auckland at the end of 2025.

 We are pleased to sponsor two postgraduate prizes for the best student papers at the conference.
 Additionally, we are also offering the Tarling-NZASIA prize for the best conference paper on Southeast Asia.
 The prizes aim to recognize outstanding student achievement in research on Asia and award students who display a high level of scholarship in their work.